 However, despite this recognition, ScandiBet are still yet to really take off in terms of reaching out to a global betting audience.

 A key reason behind this is that under their current gambling licence with the Malta Gaming Authority, they are severely restricted in which areas they can offer services.
+They have managed to collect important sponsorships, though!

 As a betting site that is relatively new to the gambling scene, ScandiBet have realised the importance of providing offers and promotions for new and current customers.